Commuter Benefits Program

-- Pre-tax benefit — Allow employees to exclude their transit or vanpooling expenses from taxable income
+- Pre-tax benefit: Allows you to exclude your transit or vanpooling expenses from taxable income

-- Employer subsidy — Provide a subsidy to reduce or cover employees’ monthly transit or vanpool costs
+- Employer subsidy: Provides a subsidy to reduce or cover your monthly transit or vanpool costs

-- Employer-provided transit — Provide a free or low-cost transit service for employees, such as a bus, shuttle or vanpool service
+- Employer-provided transit: Provides a free or low-cost transit service for employees, such as a bus, shuttle or vanpool service

-- Alternative benefit — Provide an alternative commuter benefit that is as effective in reducing single-occupancy commute trips as Options 1, 2 or 3
+- Alternative benefit: Provides an alternative commuter benefit that is as effective in reducing single-occupancy commute trips as one of the three options above

 MTC and the Air District modeled the Bay Area Commuter Benefits Program on commuter benefits ordinances previously established in San Francisco, Berkeley and Richmond, as well as at San Francisco International Airport.